lasellers/GitHubUsers/README.md

 * Add HTTP Interceptor for caching to simplify httpclient....
 * Add Travis and Jenkins
 * Add more tests for coverage

+## Bugs

+Yes, there is a 'minor' bug in the code.
+It is well known. :)

+One of these days I'm going to get back to this project and practice writing some tests to catch it.